sparalic/blog/content/post/Readmission risk final.md

 2. Filling the missing datasets with the normal values for these labs and providing the algorithm with a mask to identify missingness vs. dummifying the features and creating a larger set of sparse features.</div>

 <h4>Future directions</h4>
 <div style="text-align: justify;">This publication is a step in the right direction of personalizing healthcare, and with some changes this modeling approach can provide some interesting insights into specific sub-populations which are often overlooked when building health related models because of the limited cohort sizes available after applying the inclusion and exclusion criteria.
 However, while this is only a preliminary study that explored the modeling approach as is.
 With further research, with well crafted features and potentially using a more robust feature engineering strategy can further propel and evolve this approach.
-If :</div>
+If we:</div>

+1. Try training on a balanced the training<br>

+2. Carefully craft lab features using values that are abnormal within the first day and last 24 hrs of stay<br>

+3. Establish a baseline models with simpler models<br>

-1. We use a channel-wise LSTM approach proposed by Harutyunyan et.al, 2017 <sup>12</sup> , to better account for missingness by explicitly showing which variables are missing as well as allowing the model to learn and store relevant information related to that specific variable before mixing with other variables with in each cluster.<br>
+4. Then try using a channel-wise LSTM approach proposed by Harutyunyan et.al, 2017 ​ , to better account for missingness by explicitly showing which variables are missing as well as allowing the model to learn and store relevant information related to that specific variable before mixing with other variables with in each cluster.<br>

-2. We embed the patient data prior to presentation to the LSTM layer, to help reduce the sparsity of the labs.<br>
+5. Try embedding the patient data prior to presentation to the LSTM layer, to help reduce the sparsity of the labs<br>

-3. We use the clinical notes to extract prior drug use and add high–risk medications such as:<br>
+6. Add features extracted form clinical notes to extract prior drug use and add high–risk medications such as: steroids, narcotics, anticholinergics(7)<br>
-   1. steroids<br>
-   2. narcotics<br>
-   3. anticholinergics<br>
-4. Carefully crafted lab features  using values that are abnormal within the first day and last 24 hrs of stay<br>

 [Code is available on github](https://github.com/sparalic)